Antônio Conselheiro: Canudos

 Antônio Conselheiro decided then to retreat and to establish in 1893 a permanent place for his growing band of now quasi-insurrectionaries.
-Near the city of Monte Santo, in the Northeast tip of Bahia, he founded the village of Bello Monte (Fair Hill), in an area named Canudos.
+Near the city of Monte Santo, in the Northeast tip of Bahia, he founded the village of Belo Monte (Fair Hill), in an area named Canudos.
 It was set in an abandoned farm amid several mountain ranges, near the Vaza-Barris River.

 In Canudos, Antônio Conselheiro, aided by a local government by committee, composed by 12 "apostles", or elders, established a communitarian society, with division of labour and produce, common property, abolition of civil marriage and of the official currency, prohibition of taverns, liquor and prostitution, rigid control over crimes and mandatory religious activities.
 He also gave a measure of personal freedom from injustice and oppression by landlords and governmental authorities.
 The fame of Canudos spread rapidly throughout the Northeast, as being a promised land of "milk and honey".
 Former black slaves, uprooted indigenous people and impoverished and landless caboclos started to come in droves to Canudos.
 By one year later, Canudos already had 8,000 new residents; by 1895 its population had grown to more than 30,000 and more than 5,000 dwellings.
 Two churches and one school were also built and commerce and agriculture became more organised.

 The massive presence of such kinds of people started to cause much fear and trouble in the region, since many of the new residents were not-so-peaceful "jagunços" (hired armed men who worked for farmers), leading to appeals to the government for repression and control.
 Fearing an invasion of the city of Juazeiro by the "Conselhistas", who had a dispute with a lumber merchant, its mayor appealed hysterically to the provincial government.
 A visit by two Capuchin friars to Canudos was insufficient to calm the population and one of them mistakenly accused Antônio Conselheiro of trying to raise a monarchist sedition.

 All was set for the start of military aggression against the largely peaceful settlement.

 Death

 During the heavy military siege that followed, Antônio Conselheiro spent his time praying and fasting troubled by the death, hunger and suffering of his followers.
-Due to this severe fasting, he died on September 22, 1897, at the age 67.
+Due to this severe fasting, he died on 22 September 1897, at the age 67.
 The cause of death was probably dysentery.
 His death was the beginning of Canudos' defeat, which eventually brought about the brutal death of more than 50% of the city's inhabitants during the military operations and ensuing atrocities committed by the army against the civilian population.

 His body was found and identified by military surgeons.
 His head was cut off and sent to Salvador as proof of his death and displayed as a trophy.
 It was examined by forensic expert, Dr. Raimundo Nina Rodrigues, and placed in permanent exhibition at the museum of the Escola Bahiana de Medicina (Medical School of Bahia), where it was destroyed in a fire in May 1905.